 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Health care is the dominant industry in this area.
-Commute by taxi is the most popular way to get to work amongst Brooklyn Heights residents.
+Health care is the dominant industry in this region.
+Commute by taxi is the most popular way to get to work amongst Brooklyn Heights folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.